saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

-I am currently pursuing Master of Technology (M.Tech) degree in Instrumentation and Control Engineering with specialization in Biomedical Instrumentation, at College of Engineering, Pune.
+Currently pursuing Master of Technology (M.Tech) degree in Instrumentation and Control Engineering with specialization in Biomedical Instrumentation, at College of Engineering, Pune.
 I am associated with the  <a href="http://www.coepembeddedlab.com/">Embedded Systems Lab</a> working under the guidance of <a href="http://scholar.google.co.in/citations?user=sKwGRiYAAAAJ&hl=en">Dr. D. N. Sonawane.</a>  My research interests includes Machine learning approach for the MPC and implementation of  Model Predictive Control on embedded platforms .